jgalazm/leap-launcher/README.md

 # Possible improvements

-- [ ] Pass tsunami-leaps servers folder path in env vars
+- [ ] Pass tsunami-leap servers folder path in env vars
 - [ ] Write servers logs into separate files
 - [ ] Report fetch erros and timeouts in frontend
 - [ ] Check which ssh cleanups are necessary